JunesiPhone/CW70/README.md

 > FPI.js acts like FrontPage it initializes some random info that helps in running FrontPage themes.
 The FrontPageCache is a set of icons used to display all stock apps and some extras for testing.
 A FrontPage theme when loaded in a browser like chrome is 90% functional.
 Things like image picker and icon picker are not as these are views presented by FrontPage itself.

+> CW70 Tip: Chrome has a white background, CW70 has a white text widget, set a black background to the body to see the widget.